harbom/Project-Euler/README.md

 # Project-Euler
-Solutions in Java for thte math and computer science coding questions on https://projecteuler.net/ .
+Solutions in Java for the math and computer science coding questions on https://projecteuler.net/ .